AlmondOffSec/DCOMRunAs/README.md

     * loading a "well-known" DLL (`version.dll` and such, specifically not a `KnownDLL`) from an unexpected path
     * cross-session activation with `CoGetObject` and a session moniker
 * Common OPSEC considerations (for completeness)
-    * remote instatiation of a specific CLSID
+    * remote instantiation of a specific CLSID
     * signed process loading an unexpected unsigned DLL

 ## Practice